chirpwireless/docs.chirptoken.io/docs/Blackbird/2 - Quick start guide/6-adding-device.md

 # Adding Device

-With your miner, we've included a door sensor - just one of many LoRaWAN devices compatible with our network.
-Unlike WiFi devices, these have impressive range, working hundreds of meters away from the gateways, potentially benefiting your neighbors as Chirp clients without the need for additional gateways.
-Understanding the network's functions is vital for success, and our goal lies in registered devices, not just gateways.
-So register this device, test it out and understand the capabilities of the network.
-Keepers play a crucial role in spreading the word about the network's plug-and-play capabilities, benefiting everyone involved.

-The door sensor is the Dragino LDS02.
+Your miner comes with one of the many LoRaWAN-compatible sensors.
+These devices, unlike Wi-Fi, can operate at a significant distance from the miner, covering hundreds of meters and potentially supporting connections for other users within range.
+It’s essential to understand how the network works, as it is designed not only for miners but also for registered devices.
+We recommend registering the provided sensor, testing its capabilities, and exploring the network’s features.

-To add it to the network, go to the Dashboard and select the "Add a Device" option located at the top right corner of the page.
+To add a device to the network, go to the Dashboard and select the "Add Device" option in the upper-right corner of the page.

+1. Select the "LoRaWAN Devices" option.
+2. Enter the device’s manufacturer and model as indicated on the box.
+3. Enter the `DevEUI` and `AppKey` listed on the device's box, and save them for future use.
+This information may be needed if you have to reconfigure the device, so it's recommended to record the sensor’s name or model and its location (e.g., "Temperature Sensor — Main Office, DevEUI xxxx, AppKey xxxx") in your documentation.
+Although this information is stored in the device, recovering it may require technical skills and depends on the manufacturer.

 ![One](device/p5-1.png)

-Select "LoRaWAN Devices" option.

 ![Two](device/p5-2.png)

-Choose Dragino as the vendor and LDS02 as the model.
-Input the `DevEUI` and `AppKey` found on the device's box, saving them for future reference.
-In case you need to reprovision the device, these credentials are crucial.
-Note them down, for example, as `Main Door - Dragino LDS02, DevEUI xxxx, AppKey xxxx` in your documentation.
-While the information is stored on the device, retrieval requires technical knowledge and is different for all vendors, so it's wise to keep it handy.

 ![Three1](device/p5-3-1.png)

 ![Three2](device/p5-3-2.png)

 Add additional information, if necessary.